shukerov/shukerov.github.io/source/blog/2018-03-22-ruby-development-windows-10.html.markdown

 git clone https://github.com/rbenv/rbenv.git ~/.rbenv
 ```

-DIRECTLY FROM REPO: Optionally, try to compile dynamic bash extension to speed up rbenv.
-Don't worry if it fails; rbenv will still work normally:
+A suggestion form the rbenv documentation is to try to compile dynamic bash extension to speed up rbenv.
+In case the next command fails simply ignore it and keep going:

 ```bash
 cd ~/.rbenv && src/configure && make -C src